PanacheSoftware/PanacheLegalPlatform/README.md

 ![Platform Build](https://github.com/PanacheSoftware/PanacheLegalPlatform/workflows/Platform%20Build/badge.svg)

+## Branches

+Significant updates and changes to the project are currently within the 'Field/APICreation' branch.
+These changes will be merged into the main branch shortly.

 ## Panache Legal Platform

 Panache Legal is a complete open source LegalTech platform available to use with unlimited users for no licence fee.